barumau/pandunia/english/index.md

 - As a constructed language, Pandunia is completely regular – there are no exceptions.
 - Pandunia is truly international!
 Words of Pandunia are world words, which are borrowed from many languages all across the globe, including the top-10 most widely spoken languages of the world.

+Note: Pandunia is a constructed language that is under construction.
+The structure and vocabulary of the language may change from what is presented in these pages.

 ## Learning material

 - [Mini lessons with pictures](http://www.pandunia.info/pandunia/mini_darse.html)